norm/bash-composition/share/bash-composition/prompt.markdown

     To change the output of the macro when the accounts are different, set `$PROMPT_USER`.
 To always have the username, just use `$USER` instead.

+*   `%window`

+    Replaced with the current 'window' when inside screen.
+To change the output of the macro, set `$PROMPT_WINDOW`.